Skip to main content

 MQM Error Categories Explained

-MQM organizes translation errors into a hierarchical typology.
+MQM organizes translation errors into a hierarchy.
 Here are the main categories:

 1. Accuracy Errors

-Errors related to the faithfulness of the translation to the source text.
+Errors related to how faithfully the translation represents the source text.

 Error TypeDescriptionExample